This post may contain affiliate links. Read our disclosure policy here.

 If you don’t have any Cajun or Creole seasoning, add some paprika, garlic powder, and a pinch of cayenne to your sauce.
 Check out the recipe notes for deets below.

-Now that we’ve got the ingredients figured out let’s talk about the steps to make chicken cordon bleu casserole.
+Now that we’ve got the ingredients figured out let’s talk about the steps to make chicken cordon bleu pasta.

 - Prep the Oven